Robert Kayanja: Ministry

-Kayanja also won the VIGA Merit Award.
-The VIGA Awards are Uganda's National Interdenominational gospel awards, through which the gospel Music industry recognizes and rewards its peers for their musical accomplishments.

 Philanthropy

-President Yoweri Museveni paid tribute to pastor Robert Kayanja and General Salim Saleh for spearheading food aid to South Sudan.
+President Yoweri Museveni paid tribute to Kayanja and General Salim Saleh for spearheading food aid to South Sudan.

 "I congratulate the congregation and General Saleh for having the noble idea of helping our brothers and sisters in South Sudan who are in need," he said.
 He observed that they have made the aid in line with the teachings in the Bible that require man to love his neighbor as he loves himself.
 He said that they were making the right move in standing by our brothers in South Sudan.

 Senior Presidential advisor on military affairs, General Salim Saleh, along with Kampala businessmen under the umbrella organization Afri-Aid, have raised sh300m to buy food for people in war-ravaged South Sudan.
 Saleh explained that before the fundraising drive for the people of South Sudan, Kampala business woman Esther Mpumuza approached him and advised that there was need to pray for the people of South Sudan and also mobilize financial support for them.

 As chairman of Afri-Aid, Kayanja said, "This is the time for Africans to bring whatever you have so that we can support our people who are living a bad life in South Sudan.
 As the chairman of Afri-aid I have to make sure Ugandans raise sh2b to buy food for the people in South Sudan."

 Criticism and controversy

 On 31 December 2005, Kayanja prophesied that one of the presidential election candidates would die.
 MPs expressed concern, but this did not happen before the election.

 In 2006 he was criticised for amassing wealth and building a palace at Gaba, a suburb of Kampala on the shore of Lake Victoria.
 Kayanja told critics to mind their own business, saying that the grand house was a marriage gift to his wife.

-In 2009, a scandal erupted when Kayanja was accused of sexually abusing two teenage male church members.
-Other pastors had assisted the teenagers in filing their complaints, which were later withdrawn.
-Kayanja's supporters accused rivals of seeking to damage his reputation ahead of a visit by American preacher Benny Hinn to the Miracle Centre Cathedral.

-The police later cleared Kayanja of sodomy.

-They also cleared his accusers of charges of conspiracy to damage his reputation.
-However, in October 2012 Buganda Road Court fined six people, including pastor Martin Ssempa, 1 million shillings (about $390 US) each and ordered them to do 100 hours of community service, after convicting them of conspiring to destroy Pastor Robert Kayanja's name and profession.